Leh Ladakh road trip from Delhi – 13 days itinerary

 The each landscape, mountain, road, stream throughout the road trip is unique and has its own tale.
 So, now do we have?

 Starting with Julley!
 Joolay!
 Julley from Ladakh- the land of high passes is a mesmerizing, indeed a magical word to say Hi, Hello, Namaste, Welcome and goodbye.
 It brings a smile whenever we say it.
 Anyways we have lots to talk about this epic road trip; starting with the itinerary or travel guide for Leh Ladakh road trip.

 13 days Itinerary for Leh Ladakh road trip

-There are two routes to reach Leh – one from Manali and other from Srinagar.
-We did the circuit route, starting from Jammu to Leh and back via Manali.
-So, we will be talking the 13 days guide on it.
+There are two routes to reach Leh – one from Manali and another from Srinagar, Sonamarg.
+We did the circuit route, starting from Jammu to Leh and back via old Manali.
+So, we will be talking about the 13 days guide on it.

 Day 1 (Delhi – Jammu)